-Through March 31, 2024, the Company has granted 1,097,901 stock options to purchase shares of common stock and 1,517,946 RSU's under the 2023 Plan.
 The stock options generally vest over a four-year period, following the date of grant, with 25% vesting on the first anniversary of the grant date and the remaining vesting in equal monthly installments thereafter.
-As of March 31, 2024, 15,911 stock options granted under the 2023 Plan had vested and were exercisable.
+As of June 30, 2024, 77,039 stock options granted under the 2023 Plan had vested and were exercisable.
 There have been no stock options exercised under the 2023 Plan.
 The RSUs generally vest over a three-year period, following the date of grant, with a third of the award vesting on each year on the annual anniversary of the grant date.
-During the three months ended March 31, 2024, the Company granted 685,213 RSUs to employees and executives pursuant to the 2023 Plan, which immediately vested into shares of Common Stock.
-As of March 31, 2024, 685,213 RSUs that were granted under the 2023 Plan have vested.
+As of June 30, 2024, 739,282 RSUs that were granted under the 2023 Plan have vested into shares of Common Stock.

 Collectively, the 2008 Stock Plan, 2018 Stock Plan and the 2023 Equity Incentive Plan are referred to as "the Plans".
-The Company has authorized 9,189,613 shares of common stock to be issued under the Plans.
-The Company has reserved 5,905,424 shares of common stock for future issuance under the 2023 Plan.
+The Company has reserved 5,286,929 shares of common stock for future issuance under the 2023 Plan.